 Corrected and Uncorrected Misstatements.
 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are trivial, and communicate them to the appropriate level of management.
-Management has reviewed and approved the proposed adjustment.
-There are no uncorrected misstatements.
+We recommended no material adjustments and there were no unadjusted differences.